nlnzcollservices/harvester_manager/README.md

 ### N - Staff/Team Responsible

-Tries to record the last hand to touch the item.
+Records the last hand to touch the item.

-Written manually or by the harvester
+Written manually or by the harvester - if the havester is doing the setting, the data is collected from a version string recorded in the harvester code.

 ### o - Storage Location

-Tries to record the location of the harvest.
-Complicated when stuff is on differnet mahcines or moved...
+Records the location of the harvest.
+Complicated when stuff is on different machines or moved after the fact.

+The whole tool uses the unique ID as folder label for any content collected - so this location should really tell us what the root folders are for the harvest ID folder, and
+what machine the harvest is on.
+Needs some clean up work. #todo

 ### p - Notes